yanishalloum/AutomatedPoolGame/README.md

-# Automatisation d'un jeu de billard
-Projet Développement Informatique TELECOM SUDPARIS HALLOUM Yanis
+# Automation of a pool game
+Project done on Windows 11 using VM Ubuntu 22.04

 Requirements:
-- Installer Python-3.11.3-amd64
+- Have Python-3.11.3-amd64 installed.
-- Projet réalisé sur VsCode sous Windows 11 avec VM Ubuntu 22.04
-- Installer extensions Python recommendées par VSCode
-- Dans le dossier images: mettre les images.png des boules et de la table
+- Install Python extensions recommended by VSCode.
+- In the "images" repository": put the balls and table images.png.
-- Modifier le lien des images dans le programme: "ballImage = pygame.image.load(f"lien"/boule{i}.png").convert_alpha()
+- Modify the images' link in the code: "ballImage = pygame.image.load(f"lien"/boule{i}.png").convert_alpha()

-Bibliothèques nécessaires:
+Required libraries:
-- pygame: dessin
+- pygame: drawings.
-- pymunk: physique des objets
+- pymunk: physics of objects.
-- Installation: Dans Termial PowerShell: 1) pip install pygame (Si problème dans l'installation il faut modifier le path de python3)
+- Download on Windows 11: In the PowerShell Terminal: 1) pip install pygame
-                                         2) pip install pymunk
+                                                      2) pip install pymunk (if installation issue: need to modifie the path to python3)

-Pour cloner le projet:
+To clone the project:
-  - Copier le lien ssh ou https
+  - Copy https or ssh link.
-  - Ouvrir un terminal linux
+  - Open a linux terminal.
-  - Se placer dans le répertoire ou l'endroit où l'on veut cloner le projet
+  - Go in the repository you want to clone the project in.
   - "git clone lien_ssh(ou lien_https)"

-Inspired by "Coding with Russ" for pygame use